sulabola/TradingVolumeForecasts_2023/README.md

 # Superiority of Neural Networks for Trading Volume Forecasts of Stocks and Cryptocurrencies

-Trading volume is an important variable to successfully capture market risks along with asset price/returns.
+Trading volume is an important variable for successfully capturing market risks along with asset price/returns.
 Recently, there has been a growing interest in deep learning methods to forecast the trading volume of stocks using historical volatility as a feature.
 Unlike the existing work, this study proposes a novel data-driven log volatility forecast as an extra feature to improve trading volume forecasts.

 The PDF copy of the paper can be downloaded from here: [Download Paper](https://ieeexplore.ieee.org/abstract/document/10371869)